2. The world’s first identified T. rex was found in the Hell Creek area near Jordan, MT, in 1902 by paleontologist Barnum Brown.

 Bonus.
 Former Museum of the Rockies Curator of Paleontology, Dr. Jack Horner is the scientific adviser for all of the “Jurassic Park” movies.

 Double Bonus.
-Three of the 14 Montana Dinosaur Trail facilities provide public paleontology field dig opportunities: Two Medicine Dinosaur Center, Great Plains Dinosaur Museum and the Carter County Museum.
+Three of the 14 Montana Dinosaur Trail facilities provide public paleontology field dig opportunities: Montana Dinosaur Center, Great Plains Dinosaur Museum and the Carter County Museum.